 This course provides an introduction to the principles of teaching music privately and administering a private studio.
 Instruction includes a survey of curricula, teaching repertoire, and standard performance literature.
 Observation of off-campus teachers may be required.
 Prerequisite: advanced standing as a music major, including completion of four or more semesters of private lessons in the area of concentration.
 (Offered when needed)

-MU413GT Guitar Pedagogy and Litera ture
+MU413GT Guitar Pedagogy and

+NUL410.0D Literature

+MU413OB Oboe Pedagogy and

+Literature

+MU413ST String Pedagogy

+MU413SX Saxophone Pedagogy

+and Literature

-MU413OB Oboe Pedagogy and Literature MU413SX Saxophone Pedagogy and Lit.
-MU413VO Voice Pedagogy and Literature etc.
+MU413VO Voice Pedagogy and

+Literature

 MU422P Piano Literature (2)